Edward Osmond

-Edward Osmond (6 May 1900 — c.
-1981) was an English artist from the 1920s to 1960s.
+Edward Osmond (6 May 1900 — 1981) was an English artist from the 1920s to 1960s.
 During this time period, Osmond primarily worked as an illustrator before publishing his first book for children, A Valley Grows Up, in 1953.
 The following year, Osmond received the 1954 Carnegie Medal for A Valley Grows Up.
 Osmond continued to write children's works during the 1950s to 1960s, including multiple series on animals.
 Apart from his children's works, Osmond's artworks were displayed at the Royal Academy of Arts and Royal Society of British Artists during the 1920s.
 He also was an art teacher at the Hastings College of Arts and Technology and Hornsey College of Art.

 Early life and education

 On 6 May 1900 Osmond was born in Orford, Suffolk.
 For his post-secondary education, Osmond went to the Polytechnic-Regent Street for an art program between 1917 and 1924.
 At the end of his studies, Osmond received diplomas in painting and art history.